X8J/YoloAI-Universal-AimBot/README.md

 This is a work in progress, and unoptimized!
 (May even cause a disadvantage in terms of performance issues hindering ability to aim properly... hopefully fixed soon).

+Currently being updated in a private respository, updates soon

 ![alt text](https://github.com/X8J/AImware/blob/main/GUI.png?raw=true)

 # Requirements